How Belief Works

 Spinoza’s theory of belief formation is that the mere entrance of a claim into our mind causes us to believe it.

 This theory can seem obviously wrong – which can itself seem to disprove it.
-It can seem obvious from experience that merely comprehending, recalling or imagining-up a claim doesn't cause us to believe it.
+It can seem obvious from experience that merely comprehending, imagining-up or recalling a claim doesn't cause us to believe it.
 Regarding reason, a conclusion is by definition a belief.
 But the theory implies that our belief of this claim upon it entering our mind is due merely to that entrance, rather than being due to the claim being the product of our reason.
 And that can seem obviously contrary to both the concept and experience of reasoning.

 But closer analysis reveals that Spinoza's theory actually isn’t contrary to our experience of claims entering our mind via any of these processes.
 And although the theory is indeed contrary to the current concept of reasoning, closer analysis reveals that this concept can be revised to agree with the theory.